tktracker/IntuneDocs/intune/remote-actions/device-inventory.md

 |Supervised|If **Yes**, administrators have enhanced control over the device.|Windows, iOS, Android|
 |Encrypted|If **Yes**, the data stored on the device is encrypted.|Windows, iOS, Android|

-\* Not available in Android with Google policy manager,such as Fully-managed and Dedicated devices

 > [!Note]
 > Phone number is not inventoried on Android Enterprise Dedicated or Fully Managed devices.